cowsql/go-cowsql/README.md

 Demo
 ----

-To see CowSQL in action, either install the Debian package from the PPA:
+To see cowsql in action, either install the Debian package from the PPA:

 ```bash
 sudo add-apt-repository -y ppa:cowsql/master
 sudo apt install cowsql libcowsql-dev
 ```

-or build the CowSQL C library and its dependencies from source, as described [here](https://github.com/cowsql/cowsql#build), and then run:
+or build the cowsql C library and its dependencies from source, as described [here](https://github.com/cowsql/cowsql#build), and then run:

 ```